 UP NEXT: Ye Terrifying Olde Stairs!

 The former stairwell between the main and upper floors was, in a word, precarious.
 It was locked off, curved, narrow, and steep – definitely not “to code”!!
+(I really wish I could find a picture of it in full.
+Seriously, you have no idea.)
 We had an architect help us design an update to it, which naturally led us to another challenge: the landing.
-Now, normally, that wouldn’t be such an issue, but in this case, of course, the radiator is RIGHT at the top of the stairs, and right in front of it is the entry to a very handy attic storage space.
+Now, normally, that wouldn’t be such an issue, but in this case, of course, the radiator is RIGHT at the top of the stairs, and right in front of it is the entry to a super handy attic storage space.
 SO.
 Our very clever GC devised a super innovative solution: he left the door where it was, and cut an almost-unnoticeable opening in the railing where you can enter from a stair below the landing. 🤯🧐 Oh and the new stairs are GORGEOUS (besides being safe)!
-(The GC, also our friend, is a genius at carpentry!)

 Beneath the stairs, the first main floor bedroom lost a little space in bringing the stairwell up to code, but she gained a storage area.
 She’s snug, so best suited for use as a study or nursery.
 The main floor primary suite is right across the hall.